Castlevania III: Dracula’s Curse

 Another new feature is the “Choose Your Path” feature.
 After each stage, most of the time you are given a choice between two new stages to go to next.
 This may not seem to be that great of a feature, but in Castlevania games, it’s a new feature.
 We’re used to being forced into the next stage, so it’s new, people!

 Anyway, Castlevania III is definitely worth a try if you’re a Castlevania fan, or just an action fan in general.
 Yeah, it’s no SOTN and offers little to no RPG gameplay, but it’s still a great game.

-I’m certain we have a hack of Akamajou Densetsu somewhere around here, but unlike that patch, which was just the english script cut-n’-pasted into the Japanese ROM, this one’s from scratch, translated from the original script.
+I’m certain we have a hack of Akumajou Densetsu somewhere around here, but unlike that patch, which was just the English script cut-n’-pasted into the Japanese ROM, this one’s from scratch, translated from the original script.
 Of course, this also means the original names apply (Trevor Belmont is now Ralph Belmond), but also gone are the dubious errors (”Bad world full of evil”).
 But yeah, whether be it Trevor, Ralph, Bad world or evil, Akamajou Densetsu is a game to play.
 Only now there’s no Nintendo censorship to get in the way of things.
 Wee!
 Version 1.0 features a title screen replacement courtesy of BMF54123.

 ROM / ISO Information:

 - MD5: 91FA26986B6C07C39FADBFAC61ADABD6

 - SHA-1: A0F3B31D4E3B0D2CA2E8A34F91F14AD99A5AD11F